 In 2007, Shannon Sullivan, of Denver, and her father started “the first store in the country to specialize in products for individuals on the autism spectrum.”
 At the time, Sullivan’s daughter had been diagnosed with autism.
 Finding toys, books, developmental supplies, and products to assist with their day-to-day life was proving to be a challenge.
 Opening the Autism Community Store gave them a chance to supply hard-to-find items to other families experiencing the same thing.
 The store also builds community locally through the in-store Resource Library and events, such as the monthly sibling-only meetup called Siblings Clubhouse, annual Pictures with Santa, and occasional sensory-friendly hair salon days in the store.

-Autism Community Store is closed during stay-at-home orders, but is offering curbside pick-up and shipping for online orders.
+Autism Community Store is offering in-store shopping and shipping for online orders.

 Learning has always played a central role at this locally-owned toy store, founded by two sisters (and moms) with a passion for education.
 The two metro locations of Beyond the Blackboard—in Aurora and Arvada—and the website carry a tried-and-true selection of toys and games to support sensory disorders.
 The variety of sensory sand, foams, putties, and other calming materials ensure any shopper will find the right toy.
 The specially curated Fidget Kit is filled with toys to help kids develop focus.
 Not sure what you are looking for?
 Engage with the staff.
 They consistently receive high praise for knowledge and customer service.